skrobman/weather-app/README.md

 3. Replace API key in `App.jsx`.
 4. Run the app with `npm start`.
 5. Enter city name to get weather.

-## License:
-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

-## Acknowledgments:
-- Weather icons sourced from OpenWeatherMap.
-- Search icon sourced from Font Awesome.